KamiCreed/pyaivchat/README.md

 # Troubleshooting

 This is not for this program persay but if you also bought the A.I.
-VOICE Kotonoha English voices, you may have to install a trial version of one of the other voices [on their site](https://aivoice.jp/member/downloads/trial) in order for
-AssistantSeika to recognize them.
+VOICE Kotonoha English voices, you may have to install a _trial_ version of one of the JP voices [on their site](https://aivoice.jp/member/downloads/trial) in order for AssistantSeika to recognize them.
 This may be due to missing JP packages that the English install doesn't include, which the AssistantSeika developer may not have accounted for.
 Installing one or the other first shouldn't really matter, but I did install the JP trial after I installed the English version.